 Members of the Religious Society of Friends–Quakers–were among the earliest settlers of Washington, DC, when it was established in 1800.
-They came to serve in the federal government, to open stores, to farm, and to run mills and other businesses.
+They worked in the federal government, opened stores, farmed, ran mills and established other businesses.
 One of the first Quaker families to come to Washington was headed by Jonathan Shoemaker, a miller from Pennsylvania.

 Jonathan and his wife Hannah in 1804 bought 42.5 acres of land along Rock Creek to operate Columbia Mills, which ground grain into flour and stone into plaster of Paris.
 In 1807, the Shoemakers donated a quarter-acre of their land for a “common Burying Ground or Place of Interment for the Society of Friends or Quakers, their families and descendants.”

 Quaker burials were solemn, simple affairs that often began with a funeral at the Quaker Meeting House, which was located for most of the 19th Century at 18th and I streets, NW.
 Quakers frowned on costly coffins and expensive mourning clothes.
-They would allow non-Quakers to be buried in their cemetery if Meeting members approved.
-Although some Quaker burial grounds did not feature headstones, graves at the Friends Burying Ground in Washington had headstones from very early on.
+They allowed non-Quakers to be buried in their cemetery if Meeting members approved.
+Although some Quaker burial grounds shunned headstones, graves at the Friends Burying Ground in Washington had headstones from very early on.
 At least one Quaker headstone from 1837 was found in the cemetery in 1940.

 Quakers were required by their governing principles to keep detailed records of members’ births, marriages and deaths.
 But historians working on the Walter Pierce Park Archaeology Team were unable to find place-of-burial records for the early Washington Friends.
 Most of the burials in this very old Quaker cemetery took place before the city began officially recording deaths and places of burial in 1855.

 Based on early Washington newspaper obituaries and family traditions, it’s likely that the following individuals were among those whose remains were buried in the Quaker cemetery at today’s Walter Pierce Park: